 About Ross Jones

+He spent the first 18 years of his life there and during this time, he watched the world change and the pace of life speed up dramatically.
+But his town pretty much stayed the same.
 As with most small towns, everybody knew each other and, in many ways, it was an idyllic life.
-When I headed off to study art and design, it called for a change from country living to city life.
-Despite my enthusiasm for this newfound environment, I hung onto the precious memories of the things and places I’d left behind.
-In many ways, you can still find much of the country pace of life in my paintings.
+Ross hung onto the precious memories of the things and places he’d left behind.
+In a lot of ways you can still find much of the "country pace of life" in his paintings.

 He paints full-time, from his studio in Snells Beach in Auckland, supplying galleries with his version of everyday life as he sees it.
 Ross has a style that works with his ideas, composition and colour palette.
 His paintings are all about telling stories.
 They are a mixture of seemingly perfect places and events.
 But like all good stories, not everything is as it seems.
 Shadows create just enough intrigue to tip the balance between a serene or sinister scene.
 The result is just enough information in the composition to engage the viewer.
 From there it’s up to viewers to fill in the gaps and create their own story.